Bsenzio/wamg/README.md

 *Pending for publication resource to become available*

 ## 🧭 Notes

-+ This repository corresponds to the post-review revised version of the manuscript.

 + Earlier experimental commits may not reflect the final publication behavior.